zowe/zowe-cli/packages/secrets/OVERVIEW.md

 ## Impact on Extenders

-**CAUTION:** Regardless of whether you extend Zowe CLI or Zowe Explorer, developers that directly reference the dependency `node-keytar` in their code must use the new `keyring` module in `@zowe/secrets-for-zowe-sdk`.
+**CAUTION:** Regardless of whether you extend Zowe CLI or Zowe Explorer, developers that directly reference `node-keytar` as a dependency or dev dependency must use the new `keyring` module in `@zowe/secrets-for-zowe-sdk`.

 ### Zowe CLI